Using session keys in Unity

 );

-After registering the session key, you can see it in the dashboard under the player's page.
+After registering the session key, you can see it in the dashboard under the user's page.

 Create a transaction intent: